-The Trojans, are ranked in the top thirty in the NAIA poll, are tied for first in the total defense column, giving up an average of only 76-0 yards per game to their opponents, and whipped both Manchester and Wilmington.
-Lake Forest, which was once considered a 'patsy' hereabouts, Saturday clobbered Elmhurst (remember them?)
-34-0.
-It would have been nice, though, to have left Kenyon on our schedule, if only to add a High-Church flavor.
-Last year we beat Lake Forest 14-23 and trounced Kenyon 25-0.
 A final word (better late than never!): the decision not to have officials for the intramural football games was a sad one indeed!
 Much hard feeling has been created due to the omission of the whistleblowers.
 Hopefully the necessary funds will be made available next year to correct this error, necessitated by the intramural basketball program, which is admittedly more important than the intramural pigskin program.

+The

+CAMERA

+SHOP

+Richmond's only complete camera shop

+Camera and photographic equipment and supplies.

+Tape Recorders

+Sony Transistor Radios and TVs.

+Come and visit

+905 Main Ph.
+962-4389

 The fifth annual Earlham intramural cross country meet will take place October 20.
 The race will cover two miles of the back course on campus.
-Starting time is Booters avenge selves with sharp offensive p passing The legendary Captain Ahab never had it so good.
+Starting time is

+Booters avenge selves on I.U. with sharp offensive passing

+by Guy Kovner

+The legendary Captain Ahab

+never had it so good.

 While the unfortunate skipper of the Pequod met his fate in search of vengeance, the Earlham soccer team extracted sweet revenge from Indiana University 3-1, here Saturday.
 It was revenge because I.U. rudely interrupted the Quakers' 14-game season last year with a 5-2 trumping which was one of only two losses.
-But Saturday neither a soggy field nor the chilling wind could deter the Earlham onslaught, as precision passing and tenacious defense carried the booters to their fourth straight win since an openingloss to Wheaton.
+But Saturday neither a soggy field nor the chilling wind could deter the Earlham onslaught, as precision passing and tenacious defense carried the booters to their fourth straight win since an openingloss to Wheatori.
 The victory also provided Earlham with an edge in its overall history against I.U.
 In the 18 previous years that the Quakers had clashed with Indiana, each school had recorded eight wins and tied each other twice.
-"That was the best game we have played here in a long time,' said Coach Charles Matlack, who is in his fourteenth year coaching E.C. soccer squads.
+"That was the best game we have played here in a long time," said Coach Charles Matlack, who is in his fourteenth year coaching E.C. soccer squads.
 "We had tremendously strong teamwork; there were no outstanding performers."
 Both game referees agreed with Matlack's joyful opinion.
 "I never believed you could do it," confided one official after the contest.
 "I ndiana was nothing compared to what they usually are.
 They had eleven men on the field, but no team.
 And your boys were exceptional.
 They supported each other very well which is good."
-Coach Matlack was particularly pleased with the way the offensive line played.
+Coach Matlack was particularly pleased with the way the offersive line played.
 He felt it was a combination of well-aimed passes and "usually being in the rightplace at the right time."
 In previous games, Matlack has been disappointed with the WEEKS RESULTS Football Manchester 27 Earlham 21 Soccer Earlham 3 Indiana 1 Cross Country Earlham Invitational: Earlham 43, Taylor 45, Indiana Central 72, Hanover 89, Wabash 105, Anderson 189, Marion 209.

 Manchester Meet: Earlham 15, Manchester 48, Indiana Tech 50.